dreamerslab/thunder/Readme.md

 # thunder

-A lightning fast template parser for node.js
+A lightning fast JavaScript template engine.

 ## Description

-**thunder** is one of the fastest template parsers for `node.js`.
+**thunder** is one of the fastest JavaScript template engine for Node.js and browsers.
 Checkout the benchmarks for its performance.
 The usage is quite simple, `evaluation`, `interpolation`, and `interpolation with html escaping`.
 All variables and functions must start with `it` for performance sake. **thunder** works well with `Express`, check out the examples folder for the setup.

-## Installation

-via npm:

-    $ npm install thunder